-Mini hubs are where up to five people whio live near to each other take turns picking up the produce and taking it to the hub.
+Mini hubs are groups of up to 10 people who live near to each other, sharing the responsibility of picking up the produce and taking it to the hub.
 The hub is usually the home of one of the subscribers where the produce can be left for pickup in a safe and protected location.
 New sites/mini hubs in development include:

 - Wamboin (NSW)